 Valuations are carried out on a rolling programme basis, with 20% of assets (by quantity) valued each year.
 This provides a full revaluation every five years, in line with statutory requirements.
-In addition, HRA dwellings (housing stock), the Civic Centre, BALTIC Centre for Contemporary Art and Sage Gateshead (assets where the Council's valuation officer considers a five yearly valuation may not be sufficient to keep pace with potential material changes in value) are valued annually.
+In addition, HRA dwellings (housing stock), the Civic Centre, BALTIC Centre for Contemporary Art, Sage Gateshead and the Energy from Waste facility (assets where the Council's valuation officer considers a five yearly valuation may not be sufficient to keep pace with potential material changes in value) are valued annually.
 Property with a value of less than £40,000 is treated as de-minimis.

 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.
-Exceptionally, gains might be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of an impairment loss previously charged to a service revenue account.
+Exceptionally, gains might be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of a valuation loss previously charged to a service revenue account.